LWKJJONAK/Quantum_Neural_Network_Classifiers/README.md

 Then the environments for the codes provided in jupyter notebook formats will be built.

-In addition, for better compatibility, version 1.7 or higher of Julia is suggested.
+In addition, for better compatibility, use version 1.7 or higher of Julia.

 ## Contents